Jelle Klaasen: Personal life

 Klaasen lives in Goor, Netherlands.
 He has Indonesian origins.

 Before the 2006 World Championships, Klaasen worked for a manpower agency in the Netherlands but he has now taken up darts full-time.
 He is sponsored by Keukenconcurrent, a company that produces fitted kitchens in his home country.

 Controversy in 2012

-In August 2012, Klaasen was accused of sending naked photo messages to a then 15-year-old family friend of his compatriot – fellow darts player and former friend since childhood – Michael van Gerwen, which he has admitted to in the Dutch press.
+In August 2012, Klaasen was accused of sending naked photo messages of himself to a then 15-year-old family friend of his compatriot – fellow darts player and former friend since childhood – Michael van Gerwen, which he has admitted to in the Dutch press.

 According to her mother, the underaged girl was diagnosed with PDD-NOS, an autism spectrum disorder.
 Though during the prosecution service process (the case didn't go to court) this was never proven.

 Later that year, on 13 December, he was sentenced to 16 hours of community service and a fine of €327, to be paid to the girl.